 Technology is advancing more and more everyday, and this program will prepare you to be at the forefront of the technology revolution.
 Learn how technology works, how to advance it and how to measure it all.
-Be at the frontier of the development of new and more precise instrumentation with the Master of Science in Precision Instrumentation and Measurement.
+Be at the frontier of the development of new and more precise instrumentation and devices with the Master of Science (MSc) in Precision Instrumentation and Measurement.

 With a combination of contemporary and classic knowledge and techniques, you will be working across three research schools – Physics and Engineering, Earth Sciences and Astronomy and Astrophysics, giving you the flexibility to specialise in your area of interest.